Teichlab/cellphonedb/README.md

     ```
     **Result**:

     New database file with CellPhoneDB interactions + user custom interactions.
-On duplicated interactions, user list overwrites CellPhoneDB original data.
+For duplicated interactions, user lists overwrite the CellPhoneDB original data.

-2. If you need to use only your interactions
+2. To use only user-specific interactions

     **Input**: